cosmos/cosmos-sdk/examples/simpleGov/README.md

 ## Implementation

-Now that we have our types defined, we can start actually implementing the module.
+Now, that we have our types defined, we can start actually implementing the module.

 First, let us go into the module's folder and create a folder for our module.